 “The objective is to reverse land degradation due to deforestation and inadequate land use/management in the tropics and sub-tropics through the promotion of improved land use systems and land management practices which provide win-win effects in terms of economic gains and environmental benefits, greater agro-biodiversity, improved conservation and environmental management and increased carbon sequestration.”

 That sounds like a good idea to us.

-As an added bonus, the food you grow will not only taste great, it will also be healthy and free.
-So jump aboard the food movement today, and start learning to “know or grow” your own food!
+As an added bonus, the food you grow will not only taste great, it will also be healthy and virtually free.
+So jump aboard the food movement today!